-2. There is hereby established a council to be known as the Transitional Executive Council, which -

-- (a) shall subject to section 3, for the purpose of achieving the objects referred to in that section, have the executive and other powers conferred upon it by or under this Act; - (b) may exercise such other powers and shall perform such duties as may be conferred or imposed upon it by or under any other law.
+- 2. There is hereby established a council to be known as the Transitional Executive Council, which - (a) shall subject to section 3, for the purpose of achieving the objects referred to in that section, have the executive and other powers conferred upon it by or under this Act; - (b) may exercise such other powers and shall perform such duties as may be conferred or imposed upon it by or under any other law.

-Objects of Council
+Object of the Council

-- 3. The objects of the Council shall be to promote, in conjunction with all legislative and executive structures at all levels of government in South Africa, the preparation for and transition to a democratic order in South Africa by - - (a) creating and promoting a climate for free political participation by endeavouring to: - (i) eliminate any impediments to legitimate political activities; - (ii) eliminate any form of intimidation which has a bearing on the said transition: - (iii) ensure that all political parties are free to canvass support from voters, to organize and hold meetings and to have access to all voters for the purposes thereof; - (iv) ensure the full participation of women in the transitional and electoral structures and processes; and - (v) ensure that no Government or administration exercises any of its powers in such a way as to advantage or prejudice any political party; - (b) creating and promoting conditions conducive to the holding of free and fair elections: - (c) facilitating the transition to a democratic order by exercising such powers and performing such duties as may be assigned to it by (this Act or) any other law.
+- 3. The objects of the Council shall be to facilitate and promote, in conjunction with all legislative and executive structures at all levels of government in South Africa, the preparation for and transition to a democratic order in South Africa by - - (a) creating and promoting a climate for free political participation by endeavouring to: - (i) eliminate any impediments to legitimate political activities; - (ii) eliminate any form of intimidation which has a bearing on the said transition; - (iii) ensure that all political parties are free to canvass support from voters, to organise and hold meetings and to have access to all voters for the purposes thereof; - (iv) ensure the full participation of women in the transitional and electoral structures and processes, and - (v) ensure that no Government or administration exercises any of its powers in such a way as to advantage or prejudice any political party; - (b) creating and promoting conditions conducive to the holding of free and fair elections - (c) exercising such powers and performing such duties as may be assigned to it by any other law.